 For production use, MongoDB must be deployed separately (non-containerized) and configured as a replica set.

-Registration token: If you’ve received a registration token from our Sales team or Rocket.Chat Cloud, you can use it to register your workspace automatically.
+Registration token: If you’ve received a registration token from our Sales team or Rocket.Chat Cloud, you can use it to automatically register your workspace upon initial startup.
 To do this, add the token to the

 .env